RatseerOfRattesse/COAWiki/docs/Worldbuilding/Power Scaling.md

 - High diamond rank: blowing up Liechtenstein, owning planets.

 - Peak diamond rank: near godlike.
-Dawn blew up a Builder metropolis and scorched the surrounding US state-sized desert so hard it turned into glass.
+Dawn blew up a Builder metropolis and scorched the surrounding average US state-sized desert so hard it turned into glass.

 - Astral Being: leaving the mortal form entirely, become an astral being.
 Y'know the Sanguine Horror, which in physical forms can scour an entire world of life?
 Yeah, that's what we're talking.